Udaykir02/GDP_Group-3/Payments.md

 ### Steps in Implementation:
 1. **Checkout Procedure**: Give clients the choice to choose Cash on Delivery as their payment option during the checkout procedure.

+2. **Order Confirmation**: Show the customer a summary of their order and let them know that they will be required to pay cash for their order when it is delivered.

 ## Debit Cards
 When debit cards are accepted, clients can use money straight out of their bank account to pay for their orders.
 Debit card integration gives clients a safe and practical way to make payments.
 ### Procedure for Implementation: